 Majoring in Child and Adolescent Studies

-The Bachelor of Science degree in Child and Adolescent Development requires the successful completion of a minimum of 51 units in the major, some of which may be transferred from another college.
-The Child and Adolescent Development major consists of a 27-unit basic core completed by all majors and 24 units completed in one of four options.
+The Bachelor of Science degree in Child and Adolescent Studies/Development requires the successful completion of a minimum of 51 units in the major, some of which may be transferred from another college.
+For students with a catalog year of Fall 2021 and later, the Child and Adolescent Studies major consists of a 27-unit basic core completed by all majors and 24 units completed in one of four concentrations.
+For students with a catalog year of Spring 2021 and earlier, the Child and Adolescent Development major consists of a 27-unit basic core completed by all majors and 24 units completed in one of four options.
 A grade of "C" (2.0) or better is required in all courses applied to the major.
 Course prerequisites are strictly enforced.

 Early Childhood Development (ECD)